Pigs

 Feb 10, 2043 – Jan 29, 2044 (water)

-Freyr was one of the principle gods in Norse mythology.
-He was the very handsome and kind god associated with the light and the sun.
+Freyr was one of the principal gods in Norse mythology.
+He was handsome and kind god linked with the light and the sun.

-Freyr was a fertility god and also a god of prosperity and peace.
+Freyr was a fertility god and a god of prosperity and peace.

 His twin sister was Freyja, the goddess of sorcery, love, lust, beauty, and death.

-Another famous pig in Norse myth is named Saehrimnir.
+Introducing to you another famous pig in Norse myth, Saehrimnir.

-This magical boar was slaughtered every evening in Valhalla and served to all the Vikings who resided there after their death in the human world.
+It was the main meal served to all the Vikings who resided there after their death.

 Lord Vishnu as a Boar